Thank you for visiting our website.

 We have moved to University College Dublin in 2024!

-The Malone Lab is a kidney research group with two main research interests; 1) Transplantation and 2) Nephrotic syndromes such as FSGS.
+The Malone Lab is a kidney research group with two main research interests; 1) Transplantation and 2) Glomerular diseases such as FSGS and IgA Nephropathy.
 I am a transplant/general nephrologist and physician-scientist and worked at Washington University at St Louis for 10 years prior to moving back to Dublin.
 The WU kidney transplant program is one of the largest in the USA.

 In the Malone lab, our goal is to answer important clinical questions affecting patients with transplants or nephrotic syndromes by applying modern experimental techniques to human samples.
 We use a multiomics approach which includes methods such as scRNA-seq, scATAC-seq, CITE-seq and immune cell profiling as well as single cell imaging methods such as CODEX.
 We use a mouse model of transplant rejection to complement our human studies.
 We perform all our own computational analyses in house.